Omnipotence: Scriptural grounds

 In the Authorized King James Version of the Bible, as well as several other versions, in Revelation 19:6 it is stated "the Lord God omnipotent reigneth" (παντοκράτωρ, "all-mighty").

 Thomas Jay Oord argues that omnipotence is not found in the Hebrew and Greek scriptures.
 The Hebrew words Shaddai (breasts) and Sabaoth (hosts) are wrongly translated as "God almighty" or "divine omnipotence".
 Pantokrator, the Greek word in the New Testament and Septuagint often translated in English as "almighty", actually means "all-holding" rather than almighty or omnipotent.
-Oord offers an alternative view of divine power he calls "amipotence," which is the maximal power of God's uncontrolling love.
+Oord offers an alternative view of divine power he calls "amipotence", which is the maximal power of God's uncontrolling love.

 Uncertainty

-Trying to develop a theory to explain, assign or reject omnipotence on grounds of logic has little merit, since being omnipotent, in a Cartesian sense, would mean the omnipotent being is above logic, a view supported by René Descartes.
-He issues this idea in his Meditations on First Philosophy.
+In the view of René Descartes, trying to develop a theory to explain, assign or reject omnipotence on grounds of logic has little merit, since being omnipotent, in the sense in which Descartes used the word, would mean the omnipotent being is above logic.
+He explains this idea in his Meditations on First Philosophy.
 This view is called universal possibilism.

 According to Hindu philosophy the essence of Brahman can never be understood or known since Brahman is beyond both existence and non-existence, transcending and including time, causation and space, and thus can never be known in the same material sense as one traditionally "understands" a given concept or object.